 “Re:Ukraine project”: a competition for mini-grants for Ukrainian CSOs

-On January 25, 2023, the NGO “Institute for Analysis and Advocacy” announces the call for applications for participation in the mini-grant competition within the project “Re:silence.
+On 25 January 2023, the NGO “Institute for Analytics and Advocacy” announces the call for applications for participation in the mini-grant competition within the project “Re:silence.
 Re:covery.
 Re:construction.
-(Re:Ukraine project)”, implemented by the NGO “Institute for Analysis and Advocacy” in cooperation with Transparency International Ukraine, Vox Ukraine and the Ukrainian Development Foundation with the financial support of the European Union.
+(Re:Ukraine project)”, implemented by the NGO “Institute for Analytics and Advocacy” in cooperation with Transparency International Ukraine, Vox Ukraine and the Ukrainian Development Foundation with the financial support of the European Union.

-The project aims to increase the resilience of Ukrainian society to Russian aggression, including information aggression, assess the damage incurred due to a full-scale invasion, and prepare civil society institutions for the reconstruction of Ukraine.
+The goal of the project is to increase the resilience of Ukrainian society to Russian aggression, including information aggression, assess the damage caused by the full-scale invasion, and prepare civil society institutions for the reconstruction of Ukraine.

 More information about the Re:Ukraine project and its activities is available here.